Batman: City of Crime: Reception

-The reception for Batman: City of Crime has been generally positive.
+The critical reception for Batman: City of Crime has been generally positive.
 Readcomics.org praised the dark atmosphere and gritty character design.
 Further comment was given on the story not needing to rely on heavy character deaths or integral changes to the whole Batman universe.
 Reviewers expressed surprise at the dark, gritty, and often-graphic images this comic portrayed.
 They compared to other highly praised Batman titles, such as War Games.
 This graphic novel has also been praised by "bringing horror back to Batman."